DrSebLLM/DrSebLLM/README.md

-# 👋 Hi, I'm Esteban Sebastián Lelo de Larrea-Mancera
+# 👋 Hi, I'm Esteban Sebastian Lelo de Larrea-Mancera

 <!-- Optional banner image (replace with your own if you'd like) -->
 <!-- ![Banner](banner.png) -->